Pylons/pyramid/docs/narr/viewconfig.rst

 There are a few cases in which the client may specify ambiguous constraints:

 - ``Accept: */*``.
+- More than one acceptable media type with the same quality.
 - A missing ``Accept`` header.
 - An invalid ``Accept`` header.

-In these cases the preferred view is not clearly defined (see :rfc:`7231#section-5.3.2`) and :app:`Pyramid` will select one randomly.
+In these cases the preferred view is not clearly defined (see :rfc:`7231#section-5.3.2`) and :app:`Pyramid` will select one semi-randomly.
 This can be controlled by telling :app:`Pyramid` what the preferred relative ordering is between various media types by using :meth:`pyramid.config.Configurator.add_accept_view_order`.
 For example: